-All adult surgical procedures for known or suspected cancer that are performed a fully-equipped OR should be reported to the WTIS as a surgical oncology procedure, regardless of the surgical specialty of the performing clinician.
-For information about paediatric surgical oncology, see the section labelled Paediatric Surgical Oncology.
+All adult surgical procedures for known or suspected cancer performed in a fully-equipped OR should be reported to the WTIS as a surgical oncology procedure, regardless of the surgical specialty of the performing clinician.
+Information about paediatric surgical oncology is available here.